 - Mosquitoes that spread Zika also spread dengue and Chikungunya viruses.

-- You can prevent sexual transmission of Zika by using a condom or abstaining.
+- You can prevent the sexual transmission of Zika by using a condom or abstaining.

-- When traveling to a country where Zika virus is spread by mosquitoes, make sure you are properly prepared, and take all necessary precautions.
+- When traveling to a country where mosquitoes spread the Zika Virus, make sure you are adequately prepared and take all necessary precautions.

 - There is no vaccine or medicine to treat the virus.
 If you think you are ill, consult a physician who can help you treat the symptoms.

 The Zika Virus and Pregnancy

 In 2015 and 2016, the Americas experienced a serious outbreak of Zika.
 There was also an increase in the number of infants born with microcephaly.
-Although there is increasing evidence of a link between Zika and microcephaly, the CDC points out that we do not know if these babies’ microcephaly is a result of their mothers’ Zika virus infection during pregnancy because microcephaly can also be caused by other factors.
+Although there is increasing evidence of a link between Zika and microcephaly, the CDC points out that we do not know if these babies’ microcephaly is a result of their mothers’ Zika virus infection during pregnancy because other factors can also cause microcephaly.

 Here’s What We (Still) Don’t Know

 - How will the virus affect her pregnancy if a pregnant woman is infected?
 We don’t know how likely it is (or is not) that Zika will pass to her fetus.